 “One cannot love flowers without hating weeds- One cannot love God without hating Satan.” –Dr. Hyles

-As I read the book “Grace and truth” by Dr. Hyles, he made the above statement and immediately grabbed my attention.
+As I read the book “Grace and Truth” by Dr. Hyles, he made the above statement and it immediately grabbed my attention.
 I thought about the statement and began to ponder on the thought of the quote.

 As flowers of God, we need three specific things to survive in the garden…

 Obviously I know I spelled sunshine wrong — but in the garden of life, we don’t need sunshine, we need Sonshine, as in the shining of Jesus.
 Since God is the master gardener and He is the one to watch over His flowers, He sent His son to shine in this awful world.

 Luke 19:10 says, “For the Son of man is come to seek and to save that which was lost.”